Post-installation steps

 To test that everything is working, you can try building one of the examples or project templates included in BlocksDS.

-For example, go to the combined template folder and build it:
+For example, go to the ARM9-only template folder and try to build it:

 You may keep multiple versions of this SDK in your PC.
 The location of the